Camp Ten Oaks

 Launched in 2004, Camp Ten Oaks is a one-week, sleep-away camp for children and youth from 2SLGBTQIA+ identities, families, and communities ages 8-17.
 Camp Ten Oaks was the first summer camp of its kind in Canada, and is a program of the Ten Oaks Project that has grown to two separate weeks of programming in two different camp sites.
 Rooted in play and grounded in social justice, our fun and affirming camp utilises intentional magic to build community, facilitate accountable environments, and create possibility models of the world we want to live in.

 Camp Ten Oaks works from a camper-centered, anti-oppressive, and anti-racist framework.
-Camp Ten Oaks strives to offer an environment as diverse as the campers who enjoy our camp programming.
+We strive to offer an environment as diverse as the campers who enjoy our programming.

 Camp Counsellors are the core of Camp Ten Oaks.
 Working with co-counsellors, they participate with campers in a variety of daily activities as catalysts, leaders, helpers, guides, listeners and, above all, role models.
 Counsellors live in the cabins with their campers and are responsible for the health and wellbeing of the campers in their cabin group.
 In consultation with the Camp Director, the Assistant Director of Staff will assign counsellors to work with one of the four cabin groups: JACs (8-9 year-olds), MACs (10-11 year-olds), IACS (12-13 year-olds) or SACs (14-15 year-olds).

 Role and responsibilities

-- Support healthy group development within cabin group through facilitation and role modelling of healthy living and relationship building behaviours
+- Support healthy group development within cabin group through facilitation and role modelling of healthy living and relationship-building and cooperative behaviours

-- Live in cabin with campers, maintain awareness of campers’ whereabouts, and support campers to be where they need to be
+- Live in cabin with campers, maintain awareness of campers’ whereabouts, support wellness of the group as a whole, and facilitate engagement of activities

 - Exercise level of supervision according to the needs of each age group and as outlined in the staff manual

 - Lead or assist in activities that match their skills during the day and in evening programs, campfires, theme days and other special events and program activities.

-- Pre-camp, counsellors must participate in a volunteer orientation weekend and work in conjunction with the Camp Director and Assistant Directors to develop their core programming plans
+- Pre-camp, counsellors must participate in staff training and work in conjunction with the Camp Director and Assistant Directors to develop their core programming plans

 - Maintain the confidentiality of all staff and campers